elumbantoruan/feed/README.md

 ### Web UI

-The web UI is containerized and managed in Kubernetes.
+The web UI displays the most recent news feed.
+It invokes gRPC to get data.
+It is containerized and managed in Kubernetes.
 Link to [source code](https://github.com/elumbantoruan/feed/tree/main/cmd/web).
 ```
 kubectl get services newsfeed-web